other Fujica cameras in my collection:

 This is a wholly mechanical camera, with the batteries only powering the exposure meter.
 In common with other models in the range, it uses two silicone cells in preference to Cds.

 * I have assumed that production ceased in about 1980, since this is when Fuji abandoned the M42 lens mount, and launched the STX range of cameras.
-Before that happened, the ST605n was superseded by the ST605 II in 1978 or 1979?
+Before that happened, the ST605n was superseded by the ST605 II.

 According to advertisements in a 1979 edition of